-What is the definition of Contractor?
+What is the definition of a Contractor?

 In general a Contractor means any employer whose employees carry out construction work and includes both main contractor and sub-contractor.
 Contractor may also include a self-employed person where such a person supplies materials and labour or labour only.
 In addition, a body such as a local authority may also be a contractor, if the construction work is carried out directly by employees of that body.